Nutritionist Answers Your Questions

 While drinking water throughout the day, limit your caffeine, alcohol and high-in-sugar juice intake, and you will no doubt feel better, while at the same time helping your body to flush out all the undesirable, burdensome toxins out of your body.

 These are just several of the common questions that have been put to me by clients over my years as a nutritionist.
 Many more exist, naturally.
-I will take a bite out of the others in a future post.
-In the meantime, if you, yourself, have a nagging question that you’ve been dying to ask a nutritionist, feel free to leave a comment, send me an email, or contact me via my social media pages, and I will get back to you.
+In the meantime, if you have a nagging question that you’ve been dying to ask a nutritionist, feel free to message me, or contact me via my social media pages, and I will get back to you.